Atmegal/MFURLN/README.md

 Pytorch code for our CVPR 2019 paper ["On Exploring Undetermined Relationships for Visual Relationship Detection."](https://arxiv.org/pdf/1905.01595.pdf)

+This implementation is based on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0).So you can reference this project to build you own code environmnt and compile the cuda dependencies.

 ##Introduction

-This implementation is based on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0).

-So you can reference this project to build you own code environmnt and compile the cuda dependencies.
+### pytporch
 ## Train
 ### Train relationship detection model:
 ```